jsaalfrank/Madagscar/README.md

 Here, I will guide you through, data quality controll, filtering and the different analysis.
 If you have any questions do not hestitate to contact me: j.saalfrank@ikmb.uni-kiel.de

-## Description of Files, Markdowns and Structure
+## Description of files, markdowns and structure

 All bioinformatical steps, that have been conducted will be noted down in here: